Alumina and aluminium processing creates a range of waste products, the most significant being

 Minimising waste through innovative processes and alternative uses for waste products are priorities that will reduce AWAC’s environmental footprint.
 In 2016 AWAC commissioned at its Kwinana alumina refinery in Western Australia, a residue filtration processes that uses very large filters to extract water from bauxite residue.
 The water obtained via the process is recycled back into the refinery process.
 Application of this technology has deferred the need to construct another 30-hectare residue storage area for at least 20 years compared to every five years previously.
 This technology reduces freshwater use by 1.2 gigalitres per annum and importantly, contributes to directly reducing the footprint of the residue storage areas.

-In 2017 AWAC produced approximately 22.8 million tonnes of bauxite residue as a result of its global bauxite mining activities.
-This represents a marginal decrease of 0.1 million tonnes compared to 2016.
+In 2018 AWAC produced approximately 22.8 million tonnes of bauxite residue as a result of its global bauxite mining activities.
+This equivalent to 2017.

-AWAC improved its bauxite residue storage efficiency (measured by square metres of land required per thousand tonnes of alumina produced) in 2017 by approximately 4 per cent compared to 2015 after achieving the 2020 goal of a 15% reduction in bauxite residue land requirements per unit of alumina 7 years ahead of schedule.
+AWAC improved its bauxite residue storage requirements (measured by square metres of land required per thousand tonnes of alumina produced) in 2017 by approximately 2 per cent compared to 2017 and 12.5% compared to 2014.

 In reducing the overall footprint, three long-term strategic targets for bauxite residue had been established: